mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 Please note: If you're viewing this file from the main website where the files have been published, some, if not all, of the links below will be broken.
 These links will *not* be broken once the vault is opened within Obsidian.

+## Pinned Tabs

+There are a number of pinned tab to ensure users see the most useful information when first opening this vault.
+Feel free to unpin tabs as desired.

+I do recommend keeping the `__Dashboard` tab pinned as it's a great starting point for using this vault, even when used heavily day to day.

 ## Comp Book (Vault) Layout

 - Different folders for each form of art performed